soelgary/Taxi/README.md

 This is a list of all the endpoints that you can hit and example payloads.

 ```
-GET /trip
+GET /trip?limit=n
 ```

-This endpoint will get you all of the trip objects stored in the database.
+This endpoint will get you all of the trip objects stored in the database. ```limit``` is an optional query param that sets a limit on the number of trips to query for.
+The default is set to 100.

 ```
 POST /trip